Codeinwp/otter-blocks/readme.md

 ### Checkout a quick overview of Otter Blocks
 https://www.youtube.com/watch?v=WcS2Vi4IOYw

-## How Can Otter’s Gutenberg Blocks Help Me? 🤔
+## How Can Otter’s Gutenberg Blocks Help You? 🤔

 ### A WordPress Gutenberg Blocks Plugin